Tweed flood clean-up

 Council’s free flood kerbside clean-up operation took approximately 9 weeks and was completed in late April 2022.

-More than 17,200 tonnes of flood waste was collected and delivered to Stotts Creek Resource Recovery Centre.
-From here it was processed and exported to a large commercial landfill in southeast Queensland.
+More than 26,000 tonnes of flood waste was collected and delivered in the immediate aftermath of the floods to Stotts Creek Resource Recovery Centre.

 Cleaning up safely